Solar vs. Wind Energy: Which Wins Out?

 Back to Blog

-If you’ve been looking for a rundown of solar vs. wind energy, then you’ve come to the right place.
-Our ultimate comparison will help you decide which energy source is right for you (in the home and on the commercial stage!).
+If you’re looking for a clear comparison of solar vs. wind energy, you’ve come to the right place.
+This ultimate guide will help you decide which energy source is best – whether for home use or commercial projects.

 A Brief History of Solar vs. Wind Energy

-Now, we’ve already delved deeply into the history of wind energy (which started with windmills in the Netherlands in the 1590s!).
-But when it comes to solar power, things started much later.
+In my dedicated blog, I have already explored the history of wind energy (which started with windmills in the Netherlands in the 1590s!).

-And hey, if we’re really arguing, we could say that solar technology existed as early as the 7th Century BC.
+Some argue that solar technology dates back even further – to the 7th Century BC.
 They didn’t produce electricity per se, but mirrors were used alongside the sun’s heat to light fires.

 What Is Wind Energy?

-Wind is an amazing source of renewable energy as it’s inexhaustible, doesn’t use fossil fuels, and doesn’t contaminate.
-But we’ll dive more into that later.
+Wind power is an amazing source of renewable energy as it’s inexhaustible, doesn’t use fossil fuels and doesn’t contaminate.

 What Is Solar Energy?